RishabPanyam96/Las_Vegas_Food_Inspection/README.md

 Final Project Repository for CSP-571: Data Preparation and Analysis

-Project Goal: Find relationship between Yelp reviews and whether or not a restaurant needs a food inspection.
+Project Goal: Find relationship between (inspection data and Yelp reviews) and whether or not a restaurant needs a food inspection.

 Structure of the Repository: